 Flowers are required mainly for the Altar and on the side of Our Lady Statue and St. Joseph Statue.
 Additional flowers may be placed in front of the Altar or the entrance for special occasions.

-- Bring the previous week pots and flowers to the Flower arranging room.
+1. Bring the previous week pots and flowers to the flower arranging room.

-- Plan the design of the two main Altar flowers so they would be nearly the same.
-Greenery can be found in the vicinity of the church from Palm and other trees leaves.
+3. Plan the design of the two main Altar flowers so they would be nearly the same.
+Greenery can be found in the vicinity of the church from the palms and other trees.

-- Check the sponges inside the pots and make sure they are wet enough to go for a week time.
+4. Check the oasis sponges inside the pots and make sure they are wet enough to go for a week time.
+Add water to rehydrate the oasis sponge.

-- Design the two pots and place them carefully on the Altar.
+5. Arrange the flowers into the two main pots and place them carefully on the Altar.

 Church Cleaning Ministry